endongw9/endongw9.github.io/_pages/home.md

 # Welcome to my website!

 I am a Ph.D. candidate in the [Department of Economics](https://www.mcgill.ca/economics/) at [McGill University](https://www.mcgill.ca/).
 I expect to graduate in 2025.
 My research interests are econometrics and applied macroeconomics.
-In particular, I explore econometric models to tackle questions on dynamic causality and counterfactual analysis in macroeconomics.
+In particular, I <b>explore econometric models, develop estimation methods, and derive statistical inference</b> to tackle questions on <b>dynamic causality and counterfactual analysis in macroeconomics</b>.
 You can find my CV [here](/files/CV_Wang.pdf).

 ## Research topics on theoretical Econometrics
 * Vector Autoregression (VAR) and local/linear projection (LP)